marcoosantos/ArtistList/README.md

 # Artist List
-Esse projeto é um aplicativo Android nativo desenvolvido com a lingagem de programação Kotlin, criado para aprender princípios básicos da nova UI toolkit Compose.
+This project is a native Android application developed using the Kotlin programming language, created to learn the basic principles of the new UI toolkit Compose.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->
 <img src="https://github.com/ComunidadeDevSpace/ComposeInit/assets/11612508/4def44a9-b377-4e9c-b3b7-19cec8599e6d" width=260/>

-## Tecnologias
+## 🔧 Technologies
 - 100% Kotlin
 - Compose
   - Column